How DNA Profiling Works

 Creating a DNA Profile

 The first method for creating a DNA profile was RFLP, or restriction fragment length polymorphism.
-RFLP is not used as often today because it requires a large sample of DNA -- as much as 25 hairs or a nickel-sized spot of bodily fluid -- and can take as long as a month to complete [source: Baden].
-It also requires examining multiple sections of the DNA strand to find variations, which is time-consuming and leaves more room for human error.
-Some of the steps for RFLP analysis are also used in other types of DNA profiling.
-For RFLP, the steps are:
+RFLP is not as common today because it requires a large sample of DNA — as much as 25 hairs or a nickel-sized spot of bodily fluid — and can take as long as a month to complete [source: Baden].

 1. Separate white and red blood cells with a centrifuge.